Introduction to Judaism: Greater Phoenix

 Introduction to Judaism is an engaging 18-session course created in partnership between the Union for Reform Judaism and local Reform congregations.
 It is for anyone who wants to gain a deeper understanding of Jewish life through a Reform lens.
 Open to all, this course is meant for individuals and couples from Jewish and various faith traditions and cultural backgrounds and those who have had no religious upbringing.
 The course is perfect for interfaith couples, those raising Jewish children, spiritual seekers, individuals considering conversion, and Jews who want a meaningful adult Jewish learning experience.

 Join our class where everyone and their questions are welcomed.
-Our Fall 2018 class will be hosted by Congregation Beth Israel.
-Please check back later for updates!
+Register now for our January 2019 class hosted by Temple Chai!

 Congregation Beth Israel